-The Oregon State University Counseling Academic Unit and OSU Ecampus offer a 75-credit master's graduate program focused on school counseling.
-This unique and well-established program is now available through Ecampus in a hybrid format to be more accessible to students throughout the Northwest: 50 percent online and 50 percent via classroom meetings held two weekends each term in Salem, Ore.
+The Oregon State University Counseling Academic Unit and OSU Ecampus provide a 75-credit master's graduate program focused on school counseling.
+This unique and well-established program is now available through Ecampus in a hybrid format to be more accessible to students throughout the Northwest: 50 percent online and 50 percent via classroom meetings held two weekends each term in Salem, Oregon.

 Become an exceptional school counselor